realVibhorGupta/my-blogs/cm5z8y2oa000d09md6o4ih9ko.md

 ## The Atlassian Outage Case Study

-In the video, Arpit Bhayani discusses a real-world example involving the Atlassian outage.
+In this article,we discuss a real-world example involving the Atlassian outage.
 Despite having a load balancer in place, the company faced significant downtime, raising questions about the effectiveness of their setup.
 Here are some key points to understand:

 ### 1\.
 Not a Silver Bullet